Cancer pain management advice from homecare professionals

 Doctors prescribe many different cancer drugs and they all work in different ways.
-Some are cytotoxic kill cells.
+Some are cytotoxic which means that they kill cells.
 Others interfere with the development of new blood vessels needed by tumors to grow, and yet others damage the microtubules that cancer cells use when they multiply.
-The problem is that each of these mechanisms affect healthy cells as well, including nerve cells.
+The problem is that each of these mechanisms affects healthy cells as well, including nerve cells and the blood vessels that keep the nerves healthy.
 When nerve cells are disturbed, the result may be pain.
 Chemotherapy cancer drugs can damage cells and cause pain, numbness, and abnormal sensations called dysesthesias.
 Radiation therapy is not a drug, but it can cause pain by damaging normal tissues around the cancer site.
 Of course, in most cases, the decision to treat cancer should outweigh the possibility of pain.
 Here are some strategies for cancer pain management.

 4 Strategies for cancer pain management

 Acupuncture has been around for at least five thousand years and is part of a larger system of medicine called Traditional Chinese Medicine.
 Treatments entail the use of fine needles to change your flow of energy called chi, along energy pathways, called meridians.
 For a long time, Western medicine has tried to find physical structures that correspond to meridians – structures that carry energy the same way arteries carry blood or nerves carry electrical impulses.
 Although this search has been in vain, some evidence of the existence of meridians has been found on functional MRIs.